 With children, we work collaboratively with caregivers during the entire process.
 However, some adolescents ask for testing independently, and we talk to the family about what information we will share to ensure everyone is on the same page.

-Psychological Evaluation Testing Example
+What is a Psychological Evaluation Like?
+An Example

 John is a 32-year-old man who was referred for a psychological evaluation by his employer due to concerns about his recent performance and interpersonal difficulties in the workplace.
 He works as a project manager in a corporate setting.
 He holds a bachelor’s degree in business administration and has been employed with the company for six years.
 According to the referral information, John has been experiencing challenges in his role, including difficulty meeting deadlines, mild conflicts with colleagues, and decreased productivity.